 What is Greenwashing?

-In today’s world, more and more people are turning to sustainable, natural and organic products.
-As consumers, we are looking for transparent & authentic companies who care for the environment and its surroundings.
-To fulfil these needs, companies are adopting marketing led campaigns to promote a caring image by using greenwashing techniques.
+More and more people are turning to earth-friendly, sustainable, organic products.
+Consumers are looking for transparent and authentic companies who care about the environment.
+To fulfill these needs, some companies are adopting “greenwashing” techniques into their marketing campaigns to promote an eco-friendly image to the public.
 This recent phenomenon refers to companies that claim to be sustainable and eco-friendly when, in reality, they are not.
-On the contrary, this misleading practice gives the company an eco-friendly image when, in fact, there are little or no measures in place when it comes to the environment.
-Greenwashing is, therefore, a pure marketing technique used to communicate a false-image of the brand and misleading consumers.
+On the contrary, this misleading practice gives the company an ecological image when, in fact, there are little or no environmental measures in place.
+Greenwashing is, therefore, a blatant marketing technique used to project a false image of the brand and mislead consumers.

 How to recognize Greenwashing?